ZOMIN28/ID-Guard/README.md

 ## Introduction

+The official PyTorch implementation of the paper  "ID-Guard: A Universal Framework for Combating Facial Manipulation via Breaking Identification".
 ID-Guard is a universal proactive defense framework against facial manipulation.
 This work is accepted by `TPAMI 2025`.

 <div align="center">
 <img src="_images/framework.png" width="95%">